Thai Life Insurance preps up for $1bn listing

 In April 2021, microfinance company Ngern Tid Lor Pcl fetched $1.2bn in an IPO, stated data from Refinitiv.

-The listing of Thai Life is said to be the country’s largest since the Ngern IPO, ending the dry streak of caused by the turbulence in financial markets.
+The listing of Thai Life is said to be the country’s largest since the Ngern IPO, and expected to end the dry streak caused by the turbulence in financial markets.

 In the first quarter of this year ending March, Thai Life registered a net profit of $110m (THB3.79bn).